 For medical questions, we encourage you to review our information with your doctor.

-Social Security Disability Insurance (SSDI) is a federal disability insurance benefit earned by people who have disabilities that keep them from working.
-If you have cancer, you may be able to get SSDI, people must have worked in jobs where they paid into Social Security.
+Social Security Disability Insurance (SSDI) is a federal benefit for people who have disabilities that keep them from working.
+To be able to get SSDI, people must have worked in jobs where they paid into Social Security.

 If your disability application is approved, you will usually receive your first benefit payment six months after the date the Social Security Administration finds that your disability began.
 You will also become eligible for Medicare after you've received SSDI benefits for 2 years.

 If you qualify and start getting SSDI, your spouse and any eligible children can also apply for SSDI.
-If you find you don’t qualify for SSDI, but you are disabled and have limited income and resources, look into Supplemental Security Income (SSI).
-This program also can pay benefits to the disabled, but is based on your income and need.
+If you don’t qualify for SSDI, but you are disabled and have limited income and resources, look into Supplemental Security Income (SSI).
+This program is based on your income and need.